SunilBoopalan/SDCNL/README.md

 ## Citation

-If you found my code or paper useful, PL
+If you found my code useful. please help me to make it better